smoore-17/paths-filter/README.md

 # Paths Changes Filter
+This repo is a fork of [dorny/paths-filter](https://github.com/dorny/paths-filter) that includes the ability to detect tags natively and compare changes against previous tags.

 [GitHub Action](https://github.com/features/actions) that enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.